 The Group provides fund management services to funds which invest in CLOs and funds which provide syndicated lending to a variety of institutions.
 The Group also acts as an originator and sponsor for certain CLO investments and co-invests through specific SPVs in the CLO investments.
 The CLO investments are held within a business model whose objective is to hold and sell assets in order to collect contractual cash flows on specified dates.
 The contractual terms give rise to variable distributions (solely payments of principal and interest) based on CLO's respective waterfall and priorities of payment.
-The Group manages it's risk relevant to the securitization activity in line with it's risk management policies and procedures.
+Investcorp manages it's risk relevant to the securitization activity in line with it's risk management policies and procedures.

-The Group's exposure to CLOs is carried in the banking book.
 The Group's securitisation exposures through the CLOs are in the rated and unrated tranches of the notes and varies from fund to fund.
 The Group does not hold securitisation positions with trading intent or to hedge positions with trading intent.
 The Group has not established and does not manage any synthetic securitisation structures nor does it securitise revolving exposures.